Frequently Asked Questions

 Topical estrogen (creams, gels, patches) does not increase the risk of blood clots, stroke, or gallbladder disease in the same way oral estrogen may.

-Vaginal estrogen cream for treatment of symptoms like irritation, dryness, frequent UTI’s, and painful intercourse is safe and effective menopausal women at any age.
+Vaginal estrogen cream for treatment of symptoms like irritation, dryness, frequent UTI’s, and painful intercourse is safe and effective for menopausal women at any age.

 Ultimately, the risk and benefit profile of hormone therapies differ depending on type, dose, duration of use, route of administration, timing of initiation, and whether a form of progesterone is used.
 Therefore, it is recommended that treatment is individualized to the patient using the best available evidence to maximize benefits and minimize risks.